Holiday Inn

 Plot

-Jim Hardy, Ted Hanover, and Lila Dixon have a popular New York City musical act.
-On Christmas Eve, Jim prepares for his final performance before retiring with Lila to a farm in Connecticut.
-Lila tells Jim she has fallen in love with Ted instead; heartbroken, Jim bids them goodbye.
+Jim Hardy, Ted Hanover, and Lila Dixon have a popular New York City song and dance act.
+On Christmas Eve, Jim prepares for his final performance before marrying Lila and retiring on a farm in Connecticut.
+Lila tells Jim she has fallen in love with the notorious charmer Ted instead; heartbroken, Jim bids them goodbye.

 More details